OpenTOSCA/container/docs/DeveloperGuide.md

  9. Click **Next**
  10. Now choose the directory you want to store the project files locally.
  11. Click **Next** and the cloning process starts.
 This should take a few seconds.
- 12. After the download is completed, select **Import as general project** to finish the import process.
+ 12. After the download is completed, import the bundles via **File** -> **Import...** -> **Existing maven  project** and select the container directory.

+ IMPORTANT: In order to resolve all dependencies properly, make sure to install the required Plug-in "Tycho Configurator".
+The window to install this Plug-in will pop up automatically.

  Hint: To add additional projects from the repository, right click on the imported **container** repository in the **Git Repositories** view and select **Import projects...**